Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-1.md

 However, after looking at what those would require, I wasn't motivated to go in either of those directions, writing something from scratch myself.

-Obviously, the app couldn't be released without a way to export the timelapse to video, so I needed to think of another way.
+Obviously, the app couldn't be released without a way to export the time-lapse to video, so I needed to think of another way.

 After a lot of searching, I came across a small package called [bitmap2video](https://github.com/israel-fl/bitmap2video) which looked like it might do the trick.
 However, since it was written in Kotlin, it would mean switching the existing code from Java to Kotlin.